 Hey Kids!
 Do you want to learn all about groundhogs?
 Where do groundhogs live?
 What do groundhogs eat?
-How did they get their own holiday?
+Why do we celebrate Groundhog’s Day, or how did a groundhog get its own holiday?
 Find out the answers to these questions and more with these fun groundhog facts for kids!

 What is a Groundhog?

-Groundhogs are also known as woodchucks or whistle-pigs.
+Groundhogs are also known as woodchucks, whistle pigs, or land beavers.
 They are rodents and are the largest animal in the squirrel family.

 Where do Groundhogs Live?

 Groundhogs live in the Eastern part of North America.
 Groundhogs live near fence lines, vegetable farms, cornfields, or fruit orchards.